ACLiSa's Concept and Logo:

 CORE TEAM

-ACLiSA mamma bear, Dr. Anurima Chanda, survives entirely on copious amounts of coffee (which she’s trying to cut down) and the anticipation of spring (which seems to be left nowhere anymore).
+ACLiSA mamma bear, Anurima Chanda, survives entirely on copious amounts of coffee (which she’s trying to cut down) and the anticipation of spring (which seems to be left nowhere anymore).
 Assistant Professor at the Department of English, Birsa Munda College, North Bengal University, she completed her PhD on Taboos in 21st Century Indian English Children’s Literature from Jawaharlal Nehru University.
 Also a Children’s Author, published with Scholastic and DK, she challenges some of the very taboos in her writings that her doctoral thesis hoped to expose.
 When not engaging in her favourite pastimes of dancing, painting or enjoying the theatre she can be found lovingly investing in all the mamma-bear responsibilities of the hub.
 What she loves most about children is that they can be so brazenly honest, while her academic interest in children’s literature is motivated by the fact that there is still so much to deconstruct!

 Anurima Chanda